jsaintro/publicnotes/3dprinting/Maintenance/Monthly.md

 ## Grease
-Use Super Lube Multi-Purpose Synthetic Grease with Syncolon (PTFE) This is available at Logan hardware in a 3 oz tube (You keep it with the glues in the carriage house)
+Use Super Lube Multi-Purpose Synthetic Grease with Syncolon (PTFE) This is available at Logan hardware in a 3 oz tube (You keep it with the glues in the workshop)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODA0NzkxMTc3LC0xNjY2Njg5NzA3LDE4Nj
+eyJoaXN0b3J5IjpbLTE0MjExNTAyNzYsLTE2NjY2ODk3MDcsMT
-EzNTIyMzMsMTg3ODIwMTQyMF19
+g2MTM1MjIzMywxODc4MjAxNDIwXX0=
 -->